RarelyCharlie/rarelycharlie.github.io/_draft/ghosts.md

 Message timer information
 {:.caption}

-*Problem:* It's not clear to chatters whether a chat is live or offline.
+*Problem:* It's not clear to chatters whether a chat is live or in messages mode.
 Members sometimes send "Are you there?" messages to listeners who are offline or logged out.
 To help set expectations, the proposed solution is:

 **Proposal** The chat mode (live or offline) is shown at the top of the chat, together with further explanation.

 ![Screenshot](/assets/ghosts/ss05.png)
-Top of chat showing the mode information
+Top of chat showing information about each mode {:.caption}
-{:.caption}

 *Problem:* It's not clear to everyone what the listener and member status indicators mean, and they're completely meaningless to people who have the most common (red-green) form of colour vision deficiency.
 To help set expectations, the proposed solution is: